robotology/calibration-supervisor/demoRedBallCalibration/README.md

     This will create a file called `calibOffsetsResults.txt` in the `calibOffsets` context.

-7. run the script `copyParams.sh` to write the offsets into `demoRedBall` configuration file.
+7. run the script `copyParamsRedBall.sh calibOffsetsResults.txt` to write the offsets into `demoRedBall` configuration file.

 Now we can run `demoRedBall` with the newly adapted conf file and do all required connections.